-- Post #1 in new six-part series on PPC ads success
+- Post #1 in new five-part series on PPC ads success

 - Learn best practice to start building a PPC ads campaign

 - The top 5 elements to consider when creating your ads

 And this is why we are putting together a series on how you can get the most from your organisation’s PPC ad investment.
 Our series will focus on each of the five most important aspects of running a PPC ad campaign.
 Today’s article will give you a strong foundation in the basics of PPC ad best practice, and forms the introduction of our series—so look out for future posts where we will go into further detail on everything discussed here.

 If you are unsure of where to begin, or are anxious about blowing your budget on ads that don’t return on your investment, don’t worry, we’ve got you covered.
 But be warned, it takes much more than simply sticking just any type of ad online and watching the numbers role in.
 The evolution of ad-blocking, combined with increased competition mean you need to be more savvy, more creative and more determined than ever to make your PPC ads do what you want them to do.
 This is our exclusive guide to giving your brand content, product, or service the best chance to be seen by as many of the right people as possible.

 1. Know your medium?

 One of the first questions you should ask yourself is where do you intend to run your PPC ads?
 The most popular mediums for your ads are Google, Twitter, LinkedIn and Facebook.
 Where you choose to place the ads will depend on a number of specifics for your business and industry.
 For example, Twitter and Facebook are popular in consumer markets, whereas LinkedIn is useful for B2B organisations.
 However, B2B businesses should ideally have a mix of LinkedIn, Twitter, Facebook and Google AdWords for the best possible return in terms of traffic, impressions, and those all-important clicks.